ltornyi/opti-media-extension/README.md

 ## Key management

 The service expects a valid client API key to be passed to each request in the `opti-api-key` header.
 Generate a new key with the `generate_key.js` utility.
 It prints the API key that should be used in the client calling the service.
 The utility also prints the generated hash and salt to be stored in `config/apikeys.json`.
+The structure of this file is an array of objects with a "client" and a "secret" attribute.

 ## Tests